Requirements for a complete application

 - birth certificates for children are attached

-- consent from the other custodian, if not accompanied to Sweden, where it appears that the child may move to Sweden is attached
+- consent from the other legal guardian, if not accompanied to Sweden, where it appears that the child may move to Sweden is attached

 - a copy of a power of attorney from the family members to the company is attached